andreaskoch/dotman/README.md

 	    │   └── bundle
 	    └── vimrc

-Add submodules from awesome modules such as [bash-git-prompt](https://github.com/magicmonty/bash-git-prompt) and then create a **dotman** mapping file for each subproject which tells dotman where to copy the files.
+Add submodules from awesome modules such as [bash-git-prompt](https://github.com/magicmonty/bash-git-prompt) and then create a **dotman** mapping file for each submodule which tells dotman where to copy the files.

 Take the `dotman` mapping for the vim-files listed above as an example: